 What To Expect From Marriage Counselling?

 As each couple is different and their situation is unique, your therapist will base their interventions on your particular needs and goals for your relationship.
 Most couples attend the first session together to provide the psychologist with general information about what your concerns are, from both people’s perspectives.
 After the first session, it might be helpful for each person to attend individually for one session and then continue to attend together.
 Sometimes this is unnecessary and it will be more beneficial to attend each session together.
-Your psychologist will help you to decide which option is best for your individual circumstances.
+Your counsellor will help you to decide which option is best for your individual circumstances.

 How Relationship Counselling Can Help?